OffCourse/pitchdeck/content/slides/value-proposition.md

 ---
+role: value-proposition
 title: The Course That Follows You
-role: value-proposition
-date: 2017-08-10T17:05:45+02:00
 weight: 40
+date: 2017-08-10T15:05:45.000Z
 draft: true
 ---
-Offcourse is the TESLA Model S for learning.
+Offcourse is the TESLA for learning.

-By transforming crowd-sourced lists of handpicked resources into sequences of smart-recommendations, Offcourse suggest the best resources for your interests, learning style, and skill level at the right time.
+Offcourse suggests the best resources for your interests, learning style and skill level at the right time.
+How?
+By transforming crowd-sourced lists of hand picked resources into a smart stream of recommendations.
 Just sit back and enjoy the ride.

-Sometimes, however, you want to go in a direction that no one (not even the best algorithm) can predict.
-No problem, Offcourse allows you to continuously adjust the course of your learning.
+Want to go in a direction that no one can predict?
+Not even the best algorithm?
+No problem.
+You can adjust the course of your own learning.
 You decide where you go next.